linc/nitro-porter/README.md

 ### Add support for a new source or target

 Check the [developer guide](https://nitroporter.org/develop) for info on extending Nitro Porter to support a new source or target.
 It's pretty straightforward!
+We'll help clean it up if you run into challenges, just get the first draft up in a PR.

+### Work on core maintenance

+Check the [maintainer guide](https://nitroporter.org/maintain) for doing advanced work on the core of this project.
+It currently needs integration tests setup and could use a number of additional database connectors configured.
+More aspirations are articulated in the [informal roadmap](https://github.com/users/linc/projects/2).
+If you're taking on this level of work there are higher expectations, but Linc is happy to help guide.

+## Colophon

+Project history and goals are on the [homepage](https://nitroporter.org/).